Bull-noser: Camera records moose trapping Alaska man in shed

 “I thought he was just accidentally calling me,” she said.
 “I had no clue that the poor thing was stuck in there.”

 Curtis then called his 13-year-old daughter inside the house.
-She wanted to keep sleeping and ignored the call, Amy Curtis said.
+She wanted to keep sleeping and ignored the call, Amy Phelps said.

 On his third call to his wife, she picked up.
 She heard Curtis yelling and looked outside but could not see him.